leozc/pantsbuild_django_uwsgi/README.md

-This is an example to demostrate how to setup pants + python + django + wsgi runner
+## This is an example to demonstrate how to integrate pantsbuild + python + django + wsgi runner.

 Steps:
     # Install dependencies for running uwsgi

     pip install pex uwsgi
     # Build
     ./pants binary   examples/src/python/djangoHelloMain